 In Her Own Words: The Ups and Downs of Treatment

 Julie: I knew it was going to be a long shot, but I am the only person in my family who can carry on our genetics—I was 43 when we started trying.
 I wish I had frozen my eggs when I was younger.
 Every time we got the call that the pregnancy test was negative, I was devastated.
 I love our son more than anything in the world, but I do feel sad sometimes that he isn’t my biological son.
 On the other hand, I feel incredibly lucky to have been able to carry our son—it was a difficult and amazing experience.
-Most women who can’t have a baby would have to use an anonymous donor egg—while the baby we created wasn’t biologically mine, it was the next best thing—my wife’s genetics!
+Most women who can’t have a baby would have to use an unidentified donor egg—while the baby we created wasn’t biologically mine, it was the next best thing—my wife’s genetics!
 The incredible thing is that we both have such a strong connection to Jaden—he is Deb’s biological son and I got to carry him around for 9 months and breastfeed him.
 He has two moms in every sense, and it is awesome!!
 Since the embryo was frozen, I had to get the injections every day for the first 10 weeks of pregnancy.
 I HATE needles!!
 I somehow got through it, and we got the best reward!!

 The road to our second child has been incredibly difficult.
 I can’t believe we have almost succeeded!
 We have been dealing with fertility (injections and testing and joy and heartbreak) for nearly 2 years, and it has been so hard on both of us.
 I can’t stand to see Deb suffer, and she has suffered so much through this journey.
 Of course it has been hard for me, too, but at least I haven’t had to suffer the physical pain that she has.
 We wanted a sibling for Jaden and I know Deb really wanted to carry a child to term.
 Even since she has been pregnant, it has been difficult and hard to “accept.”
 I’m not sure we will believe it to be true until we are holding the baby in our arms.